joshlemer/MultiIndex/README.md

 [![Build Status](https://travis-ci.org/joshlemer/ManyMap.svg?branch=master)](https://travis-ci.org/joshlemer/ManyMap)

-# ManyMap
+# MultiIndex

-This is a POC library to facilitate querying by multiple indexes on a collection in Scala.
+This is a library to facilitate querying by multiple indexes on a collection in Scala.

 It is not currently released, but probably will be soon!